XeroAPI/Xero-Java/README.md

 # Xero-Java
-This is the official Java SDK for the Xero API.
+This is the Xero Java SDK for the Xero API.
 Currently, supports Accounting API.
 All third party libraries dependencies managed with Maven

 ### Xero App
 You'll need to decide which type of Xero app you'll be building (Public, Private or Partner).
 Go to [http://app.xero.com](http://app.xero.com) and login with your Xero user account and create an app.

+### Setup/Install
+We haven't created a maven repository for this library yet, but it's coming soon.
+In the meantime, you have everything you need to get up and running in this repo.

+1. Add the com.xero.api and com.xero.model into your src/main/java dir (we are assuming this is included in your build path)
+2. Add the certs folder and config.json file into your src/main/resources dir (you'll need to add your keys and other values in config.json - see below)
+3. Add the dependencies from the pom.xml file to your project's pom file.

+Optional - Sample App

+1. Add our com.xero.example dir to src/main/java
+2. Add webapp folder to src/main dir ... inside is your index.jsp, callback.jsp and web.xml settings to handle servlets

 ### config.json
 Located in src/main/resources is the config.json file.
 There are examples for public, private and partner - but the Config.java will look in this folder at the config.json file in order to initialize your Java code.